Rules Based Forex Trading For Accurate Entries

 Rules Based Forex Trading, Price Movement

-So if the EUR/CAD or EUR/JPY is trending up on at least the H4 time frame, go ahead and buy the pair.
+If the EUR/CAD or EUR/JPY is trending up on at least the H4 time frame, go ahead and buy the pair.
 You can see the movement was very strong, 125 pips in one trading session on just one pair.
+Not a bad start.

 Rule 4 – Trade only in the main forex trading session for at least 6 months.

-Rule 5 – Demo trade first, then move to micro lot trading, then continue to scale up to mini lots over time.
+Rule 5 – Demo trade first, then move to micro lot trading with stop orders, then continue to scale up to mini lots over time.
 Build your experience base.

 Using these five simple rules we lay out in here should result in significant positive pips for any forex trader, without relying on any technical indicators whatsoever.
-This way you can make sure your system is valid before committing any real money and going to live trading.
-The above five rules are based on the Forexearlywarning system, and can be used to validate the system fairly quickly with demo trading.
+This way you can make sure your system is valid and effective before committing any real money and going to live trading.
+Use these rules for trading 28 different pairs with high liquidity.
+The momentum signals are provided by The Forex Heatmap®.

 Money Management Rule 1 – Always trade with a stop order.

-Money Management Rule 2 – When your trade entry goes into positive pips, like +40-50 pips or more, scale out half of your lots and move the stop to break even.
+Money Management Rule 2 – When your trade entry goes into positive pips, like +30-50 pips or more, scale out half of your lots and move the stop to break even.
+This is a basic rule of thumb for profit management.

 Rules Based Forex Trading - Trend Cycle